Namaeus/Codesign_ReadMe/cd_multicharacter.md

  **7.** Add the script to your server start config: `start cd_multicharacter`.
 The name of the folder must not be changed or the script will not function correctly.

 ## Step 1
-First we will need to do a small edit to stop es_extended spawning in our character instantly.
+First we will need to do a small edit to stop es_extended regestering our character instantly instantly.

 **ESX version 1.1 - essentialmode/client/main.lua/line 5 - hashout/remove this code.**